JZJisawesome/ece250-testcases/README.md

 - That you didn't accidentally include a precompiled a.out file in your tarball
 - That your tarball dosn't contain any directories

-Just like the real thing, the autograder will use valgrind, so it is quite comprehensive at catching mistakes!
+Just like the real thing, the autograder will use Valgrind, so it is quite good at catching mistakes!

 ## Manual Testing